RosyMapleMoth/The-Troubled-Train-LD49-submission/README.md

 ## Achivemnet
-placed 1273rd of 2204 games in the overall catagory  _in the top ~57% percentile_
+Placed 1273rd of 2204 games in the overall catagory  _in the top ~57% percentile_

-placed 1002nd of 2204 games in the fun catagory _in the top ~45% percentile_
+Placed 1002nd of 2204 games in the fun catagory _in the top ~45% percentile_

-more placement info avilable (here)[hhttps://ldjam.com/events/ludum-dare/49/the-troubled-train]
+More placement info avilable at https://ldjam.com/events/ludum-dare/49/the-troubled-train

 ## how to play